 Importantly-and perhaps unsurprisingly-respondents in rural parts of Canada were significantly more likely to travel more than 1 hour to attend appointments (30.3% for rural patients compared to 11% for those in urban regions).
 They were also more likely to describe their travel experience as "difficult" (18.2% compared to 5.5%).
-This underscores the fact that, despite whatever the overall experience may be, those patients facing more significant barriers to care need to be valued and considered in the development and approval of new drugs.
+This underscores the issue mentioned above that, despite what the overall experience may be, those patients facing more significant barriers to care need to be valued and considered in the development and approval of new drugs.
 In this case, treatments that lessen the burden on travel for rural and remote patients would likely be considered desirable.